FCanfran/ATM-DP/gdb/README.md

 - Run `txGenerator-join-split.py` to join multiple different transaction files and to split them in interaction-start and interaction-end interactions.

+UPDATES:

+- Rename to "chunked" version
+- Idea is that it generates tx for a certain subset of cards and then we use the other scripts to join the tx and generate a single tx file.
+-

 ### Optimized Version: `txGeneratorOptimized.py`

 Is a version of the original / base program so that the generation process is faster.
 The main idea is to avoid creating one different `ATM_subset` for each of the cards, and instead create only a certain limited number of `ATM_subset`'s that will be shared among subsets of cards.